Key Points

 How much you feed your dog is only one part of the equation in ensuring they lead a happy, healthy life – but it’s a big one.
 When in doubt, consult your veterinarian!
 They will be able to work with you on making the best feeding plan for your pup’s unique nutritional needs.

 As a loving pet parent, we know you only want the best care possible for your canine companion.
-That’s why Pumpkin Dog Insurance plans pay 90% cash back on eligible vet bills, so you can worry less about cost and more about care – no matter what curveballs life throws at you.
+That’s why Pumpkin Dog Insurance plans are here to help you worry less about cost and more about care — no matter what curveballs life throws at you.